inputsh/awesome-linux/README.md

 #### GNOME-based

-* [Geany](http://geany.org) - A really small GTK IDE and versatile text editor, extendable with plugins.
+* [Builder](https://wiki.gnome.org/Apps/Builder) - Builder is an IDE for GNOME that is focused on bringing the power of the GNOME platform to more developers than ever before.
+* [Evince](https://wiki.gnome.org/Apps/Evince) - The most popular document viewer on the GNOME platform.
 * [Gedit](https://wiki.gnome.org/Apps/Gedit) - Gedit is the GNOME text editor.
 While aiming at simplicity and ease of use, gedit is a powerful general purpose text editor.
-* [GNOME Builder](https://wiki.gnome.org/Apps/Builder) - Builder is a new IDE for GNOME that is focused on bringing the power of our platform to more developers than ever before.
-It is currently under heavy development and needs your help to become a success.
+* [Polari](https://wiki.gnome.org/Apps/Polari) - IRC client built to be easy to use.
+* [To Do](https://wiki.gnome.org/Apps/Todo) - Minimalistic personal task manager designed to fit right into your GNOME desktop.

-For general GNOME apps, visit: https://wiki.gnome.org/Apps
+For more GNOME apps, visit: https://wiki.gnome.org/Apps

 #### Pantheon-based